-Striking at the head, moving away only to strike the head again, always threatening the head, every movement of my staff either connecting or being blocked in a panic over where I would strike next, this but-lately-brave combatant had zero initiative in the course of this match – because of his fear.
+Striking at the head, moving away only to strike the head again, always threatening the head, every movement of my staff either connecting or being blocked in a panic over pain thus far imaginary, this but-lately-brave combatant had zero initiative in the course of this match – because of his fear.

-His ‘teacher’ did him a great disservice, because he was so unused to an actual opponent that he kept exclaiming that I was hitting “too hard” and that somehow this was not the way a fight was “supposed to be”.
+His ‘teacher’ did him a great disservice, because he was so unused to an actual opponent that he kept exclaiming that I was hitting “too hard” and that I was “crazy” for actually being a danger to this braggart.
 Like someone drowning, he looked for rescue instead of resolving to fight even to defeat.
 And I did not even have to defeat him.
 This person surrendered the match.

 The judges were just as stunned as I was – perhaps more so through greater experience of fighting – because this turned out to have all taken place in less than sixty seconds.
 This “blue belt” had not suffered any genuinely serious injury, had not hit me more than an accidental glance, and had not even tried!
 He was simply too scared of being hit.
 At this point in my fledgling career I didn’t even know whether I could truly count my first tournament match as a real victory!
 But the lesson of my almost-one-minute opponent’s before-he-even-started defeat has stayed with me from then on.